 - On the search bar, try to look for System Configuration and get into the panel

-- After you’ve reached the next window, click on the ‘services’ tab in order to see a more advanced options
+- After you’ve reached the next window, click on the ‘services’ tab in order to see more advanced options

 - Click ‘disable all’ box or check out every box in there

-- Click on OK button (don’t forget, because if you are – then you’ll have to repeat from the beginning!) and then close the ‘system configuration’ panel
+- Click on the OK button (don’t forget, because if you are – then you’ll have to repeat from the beginning!) and then close the ‘system configuration’ panel

 - Launch the ‘task manager’ – use CTRL, SHIFT, and ESC buttons simultaneously

-- Pick the option ‘restart your computer’ to make sure the process works as intended
+- Pick the option ‘restart your computer to make sure the process works as intended

 After that – check on your computer if Trusted Platform Module has Malfunctioned or has been restored.
-This can be seen by looking on Outlook or other programs with similarly high-security requirements.
+This can be seen by looking at Outlook or other programs with similarly high-security requirements.
 If it’s still troublesome then try to repeat the process by logging out from the applications first.

 Another thing you could do is to check if your TPM has been updated automatically.
 Try to click CTRL+R to bring out the run CMD.
 Open the device manager and look for TPMs.
-Check out whether or not you have the most recent version of the TPM or if it has to be updated through downloading the newest version out there.
+Check out whether or not you have the most recent version of the TPM or if it has to be updated by downloading the newest version out there.

 After that, make sure the new version has been installed in order to fix the Trusted Platform Module that has Malfunctioned.
 Windows will remove the older version of TMP and replace it with the newer – mostly better updates.
 Wait until the installation has been complete and make sure when downloading or installing your battery is sufficient.
 If the driver has been updated, it should’ve ended the problem of the Trusted Platform Module has Malfunctioned.
 It will renew itself and you better try to fully restore the application by restarting your computer.